Protect Your Dog From Fleas & Ticks This Season

 Pet Safety Articles

-Pbc blogs 1500 × 1200 px) (4)
+PBC Blogs 1500 × 1200 px) (4)

 Next time you are the pet store picking up a bag of kibble, check out the ingredients in some popular brands of dog food.
 The lists read like a veritable Thanksgiving Day menu: sweet potatoes, turkey, peas, white potatoes, carrots, pumpkin and cranberries.
 As the lines blur between pet food diets and what we feed our human holiday guests, it is a good idea to clear up some common misconceptions about safe and dangerous Thanksgiving meals for dogs, so they can join the party!